 — written by Ashley Kosciolek

-Want to try it for yourself?
-We’re giving away our (gently used) Solar Backpack.
-Just leave us a comment below by 11:59 p.m.
-ET on October 31, 2013.
-We’ll pick one person at random to win the backpack.
+All things considered, this product is a win, especially at the affordable price of $20.
+Want one of your very own?
+Leave a comment below for a chance to win the travel light.
+Enter by 11:59 p.m.
+ET on February 17, 2014.
+We’ll pick one winner at random.
 This giveaway is open only to residents of the Lower 48 United States and the District of Columbia.
 To read the full contest rules, click here.

 — written by Ashley Kosciolek